bharatayasa/api-nest-test/README.md

 This API uses Swagger for documentation, which provides a user-friendly interface for interacting with the API and viewing endpoint details.

-### Access Swagger UI

-Open your browser and navigate to `http://localhost:3000/api/docs` to view the Swagger UI and interact with the API.